how to get rid of blackheads naturally

 Make sure you find an esthetician that is experienced in extraction; you don’t want untrained hands on your skin to make matters worse!

+Extraction is not a cure for blackheads/filaments, as the pores will usually refill themselves after extraction.
+However, it is a nice treat when you can look at your blackhead-free nose right after.
 If you plan to self-extract to get rid of blackheads naturally (which is not recommended, but most people can’t resist, me included) make sure you do it properly to avoid peeling, scarring or infection.

 Blackhead-Extractor-reduce-blackheads. how to get rid of blackheads naturally.